boxedcode/event-logger/README.md

     `@see EventLogger\Event\EventInterface`

 - Query and analyse the collected data
-- Multiple persistence strategies (currently ships with an SQLite and Null implementation)
+- Multiple persistence strategies (currently ships with an SQLite, MySQL and Null implementation)
 - Extensible architecture
 - Full test coverage with [phpunit](https://phpunit.de/)